Print

 • 1 tablespoon soy sauce

-• 1 cup of grated mozzarella
+• 1 1/2 cups of grated mozzarella cheese

 • 2 scallions (spring onions), finely sliced